ConAntares/English/Writing Principle.md

 * The inefficient consumption of water in irrigation accounts for 45%.

 * Industrial agriculture is dependent on synthetic chemicals.
 This has reduced biodiversity in the insect world.
-* The dependence on synthetic chemical in industrial agriculture tends to result in a reduction in biodiversity.
+* The dependence on synthetic chemicals in industrial agriculture tends to result in a reduction in biodiversity.

+* Industrial animal production creates threats to human health and the environment.
+It concentrates thousands of animals into crowded indoor facilities.
+* The concentration of thousands animals into crowded indoor facilities industrial animal production tends to create threats to human health and environment.